ElaineLi0320/Emotion-Aware-AI/README.md

 ### How images are collected for custom emotions
 Facial images representing frustration, distracted and boredom are fetched from Google Images using API calls.
 To ensure the diversity of our images, a basic search string is combined with other keywords like "men", "women" etc. before being passed to an API call.
 Faces from returned results are then extracted and cropped to a standard size of 48x48 with OpenCV, followed by a conversion to pixel string before being added to a csv file.

 Finally, we manually inspect every pixel string to remove incorectly detected faces and dupliate images.
-This process is performed in each API call that collects 20 images and again every five API calls when a total of 100 images are fetched.
+This process is performed in each API call that collects 50 images and again every two API calls when a total of 100 images are fetched.